 I wrote this very short story in response to a call for submissions for a special edition of Overland Magazine, which would explore the theme of “Men’s Idea of Women”, or something along those lines.
 It wasn’t successful, and I’m the first to admit that it’s not a pretty piece.

 A small alarm buzzed briefly as they entered the unadorned verandah space, the men unaware that a concealed camera beamed their image to the waiting girls long before they made it as far as reception.
-By that time, depending on the approaching client’s image, some of the girls would already have made themselves scarce, or primped themselves up.
+By that time, some of the girls had already made themselves scarce, some had primped themselves up.
 For the unlucky ugly or fat men, there would always be slim pickings.

 Once past interrogation, the pleasure began.
 Filing past, the girls winked and twirled, teased and enticed, the men entrapped by invisible honey.
 These girls, these openly wanting, craving, libidinous girls.
 My fascination was constant.
 Did they really only see the wanton harlot?
 Could they really not see the dead, sneering eyes?
 Or did they choose not to see?

 Brandy.
 Such a brothel name.
 Could they not see through her?
 Apparently not.
 She was not the most beautiful, she did not have the best body, but she was the most popular.
 Another source of fascination for me.
 Night after night, she winked at me as she pulled another slavering idiot down the hallway.
 Night after night, I watched as the men made their way back down that same hallway, flushed, standing straighter, somehow prouder, and Brandy behind them, mimicking their walk and giving the back of their head the finger.
 Me trying to control my laughter.